By Dr. Lawrence Wilson

 Mustard is an excellent spice that can be added to many dishes.
 Other good spices are cumin, turmeric, garlic, dill, rosemary, thyme, oregano, curry powder and other mild herbs.

 Avoid or use sparingly all medicinal herbs, especially those imported from Asia or Latin America.
 Sadly, today we find that all the Ayurvedic and Chinese herbs usually contain toxic metals in excessive amounts.
-Most herbal programs are not compatible with nutritional balancing science.
-We will suggest herbs that are safe if you embark on a complete nutritional balancing program.
+Most herbal programs are not compatible with development.
+I will suggest herbs that are safe if you embark on a complete development program.

 Several food supplements are excellent for everyone today.
-These are all the supplements that I suggest unless you decide to send in a hair sample to begin a complete nutritional balancing program:
+These are all the supplements that I suggest unless you decide to send in a hair sample to begin a complete development program:

 1. TMG or trimethylglycine.
 Adults may take up to 3000 mg daily.
 Children need less, depending on their size and weight.
 This supplement helps with toxic metal removal and many other body functions.